The North Face Thermoball Eco Snow Triclimate 3-in-1 - Women's Review

 Ventilation

 3-in-1 style jackets, and insulated jackets in general, are not known for exceptional ventilation and breathability.
 The Thermoball Eco Snow Triclimate did not shine in this metric.
-When skiing hard in all layers together, we quickly built up heat and found it difficult to dump heat.
+When skiing hard in all layers together, we quickly built up excess warmth and found it difficult to dump heat.
 The insulating layer lacks pit vents, so the pit vents on the external shell are only minimally effective.
 This design is an issue with all 3-in-1 jackets we have ever tested.
 The lightweight DryVent outer shell breathes well when it's worn by itself.

 By removing the insulating layer when the day heats up, we were able to ventilate on most days adequately, but you'll need somewhere to stash the insulating layer when you shed it.
 The outer shell layer has pit zips, which help a lot with ventilation.
 When we went for a short hike in the outer layer alone, we found that we didn't get sweaty at all.